slegouix/SERAM/doc/GPSERAM.md

 ### Protocol Steps

 As shown by the next figure, the protocol has three steps.
-First the Local Agent is triggered by the Device Application with the sessionID and the RA Endpoint.
+First the Local Agent is triggered by the Device Application with the sessionId and the RA Endpoint.
 It then negotiates the Data Format and Transport protocol to use with the Remote Agent.
 Finally, the Remote Agent make the task required for the Management Session.